 Tapioca pearls in this drink are tapioca balls that have been infused with brown sugar syrup.

-This can either be achieved through making the pearls with brown sugar, boiling the pearls in sugar or slow simmering the pearls in the sweet brown syrup.
+This can either be achieved through making the pearls with brown sugar, boiling the pearls in sugar or slowly simmering the pearls in the sweet brown syrup.

-Out of the three methods, we found that the pearls made with sugar and later slow-simmered were the most flavorful.
-However, the method of slow simmering gave us very similar results.
-It is also easier and quicker than making the boba from scratch.
+Out of the three methods, we found that the pearls made with sugar and later slow-simmered gave us the most flavorful results.
+However, the method of slow simmering also gave us very similar results.
+It is easier and quicker than making the boba from scratch too.

-For this recipe, you can either make your tapioca pearls at home or use ready-made ones.
-The key to this recipe is the level at which the sugar caramelises and how long the boba pearls are infused for.
+For our recipe, you can either make your tapioca pearls at home or use ready-made ones.
+The key to this recipe is the level at which the sugar caramelises and how long the boba pearls are infused.

 If you want to use ready-made boba pearls, we recommend using the brand Wu Fu Yuan.
 Their black sugar-flavoured tapioca pearls are quick to soften and have a very similar texture to store-bought bubble tea.
 To learn more about the tips and tricks on how to make the perfect boba balls from scratch see our Easy Tapioca Pearls Recipe.

 - 30 ml water

 - 600 ml fresh milk

 - 60 ml water